dandydanny/ideas/README.md

    Implement data persistance and wireless data sync (Google Sheets, API call) for the Omron scale to remove complexity in logging weight and body fat % numbers.

+7. Feel It In Your Bonez

+   Tactile-based low frequency transducence for portable electronics.
+Although their small size limits the size of speakers that can be installed, allocating a portion of the spectral energy as moment of the enclosure may better convey information such as bass drum, beats, or perhaps SFX such as explosions in a small device.

+8.

 ### Maybe's